 - Good fats: Coconut oil, extra virgin olive oil, grass-fed butter, red palm oil, ghee, tallow, lard, duck fat, a bit of nut butter.
-Vegetable seed oils and margarine (PUFA) are not allowed (major cause for inflammation).
+Vegetable seed oils and margarine (PUFA) are not allowed (major cause for inflammation), or too much trans-fats.
 Mostly cook with coconut oil, and use olive oil raw in salads.

 - Nuts, except peanuts.
 Peanuts are NOT nuts, they’re dried beans, and they’re toxic (opinion is divided on cashews)!
 All the rest of the nuts are allowed, unsalted and preferably raw or soaked — in moderation (they contain lots of phytates and PUFA, so take it easy with nuts & seeds).
 Especially take it easy with nut butter and nut flours!

 - Seeds (in moderation).
 Squash/pumpkin, pine, and dried watermelon seeds are very nutritious.
 Quinoa & amaranth seeds are grain-like, and so they aren’t allowed (they contain saponins), but their green leaves are good to eat.